oskarsinger/hosinger/weekly_progress.md

 ####Previous Work
 * I just found a series of papers on deep estimators for CCA, including a paper on SGD-based optimization of a CCA objective.
 Should keep an eye on this so we don't repeat other work.
 Plus their stochastic optimization method may be useful.

+####Engineering
+* CCA
+    * Reimplemented some of the randomized linear algebra in C++ with considerable performance improvements.
+* Bandits
+    * Beta-Bernoulli bandits, UCB1, and Exp3 are now all working correctly.